Cape Independence Party: Election results

 The Cape Party has so far contested elections in 2009, 2011, 2016, 2019 and 2021.
-The party fielded candidates in all wards of the City of Cape Town in the municipal elections of 2011, and also contested wards of the Cape Winelands, Overberg, Eden and West Coast municipalities.
+The party fielded candidates in all wards of the City of Cape Town in the municipal elections of 2011, and also contested wards of the Cape Winelands, Overberg, Garden Route and West Coast municipalities.
 The party launched its manifesto for the election on 15 April 2011.
 Miller described the election as "an opportunity to take great steps toward our end goal of establishing the Cape Republic".

 In addressing the results of the 2009 elections, a party spokesperson described the Cape Party's campaign in those elections as a publicity drive, noting that it didn't expect to win any seats.
 He said, however, that the party hoped to win a "significant portion" of votes in 2011, adding that the party's support was growing and was strongest in people between the ages of 18 and 35.
 He acknowledged, however, that this was difficult for the media to believe.
 The party finally garnered 1,670 votes (0.1% of the Western Cape vote) on the proportional representation ballot in the 2011 election.

 In 2011, the Cape Party was the first political party to put up election posters in the City of Cape Town.
 However, the party claimed that 2500 of these went missing in three weeks.
 A party spokesman blamed the Democratic Alliance for the missing posters, calling them "masters of the dark arts", and alleging that the Cape Party posters had been replaced with posters for the DA.

 In the runup to the 2021 South African municipal elections, the party released a Cape Republic Novelty Passport.
-The party earned gained two seats in the City of Cape Town.
+The party gained two seats in the City of Cape Town.